-- 1. Advisory Committee's Official Designation.
+- 1. Committee's Official Designation.
 Aviation Rulemaking Advisory Committee (ARAC). - 2.
 Authority.
-The U.S. Department of Transportation (DOT) established the discretionary committee in accordance with the provisions of the Federal Advisory Committee Act (FACA) of 1972, as amended (Title 5 of the United States Code (5 U.S.C. ch.
-10)). - 3.
+The discretionary committee was established under the authority of the U.S. Department of Transportation (DOT) and in accordance with the provisions of the Federal Advisory Committee Act (FACA) of 1972, as amended (Title 5 of the United States Code (5 U.S.C., App.
+2)). - 3.
 Objective and Scope of Activities.
 ARAC provides information, advice, and recommendations to the Secretary of Transportation, through the Federal Aviation Administration (FAA) Administrator, concerning rulemaking activities, such as aircraft operations, airman and air agency certification, airworthiness standards and certification, airports, maintenance, noise, and training.
 ARAC does not exercise program management responsibilities and makes no decisions directly affecting the programs on which it provides advice.
 ARAC provides a forum for the development, consideration, and communication of information from a knowledgeable, independent perspective.
-The activities of ARAC do not circumvent the requirements of the Administrative Procedure Act, 5 U.S.C. § 553.
+The activities of ARAC will not circumvent the requirements of the Administrative Procedure Act, 5 U.S.C. § 553.